Prophets of the Ghost Ants: History of the novel

 Carlton was working as a script doctor, ghost writer and screenwriter in Hollywood when he determined to write his "passion project" following the collapse of another film project.
 The novel had gestated since the mid 90s when he observed two different kinds of ants battling over a fallen peanut under a chaise longue in Cozumel, Mexico.
 The story came to him at the Burning Man Festival of 2002 after an overdose of LSD.
 That night, Carlton wandered the different camps of the festival before he hiked deep into the desert, and then sat and stared into a blackened sky "where the plot unraveled like a streaming Technicolor prophecy."
 The novel took three years to write.

 Carlton delivered the first draft of the novel, originally titled The Ghost Ants of Hulkren to the writing/producing team of Michael Colleary and Mike Werb who had hired Carlton to write the novelization of their screen project Face/Off.
-Werb and Colleary immediately optioned the novel and teamed with film producer Lawrence Bender to develop a screen project.
+Michael Colleary | Writer, Producer, Script and Continuity Department Werb and Colleary immediately optioned the novel and teamed with film producer Lawrence Bender to develop a screen project.
 Bender called the novel "one of the most engrossing, original and powerful novels I have read in years."
-The novel had the interest of animator Conrad Vernon and director Michael Bay as a live action project for Sony Pictures, but a deal was never completed and all screen rights have reverted to Carlton.
+Clark Thomas Carlton The novel had the interest of animator Conrad Vernon and director Michael Bay as a live action project for Sony Pictures, but a deal was never completed and all screen rights have reverted to Carlton.

 At the urging of his agent, Carlton self-published the novel through Create Space in 2011.
 The book's success as an indy novel began when it was selected as the group read of Apocalypse Whenever, the largest reading group at Goodreads.
-The novel was acquired by Festa Verlag for the Deltus imprint and translated into German as Die Geisterameisen von Hulkren.
-In 2015, the novel was acquired by HarperCollins for the Voyager imprint as Book 1 of The Antasy Series and published in December 2016.
+Apocalypse Whenever The novel was acquired by Festa Verlag for the Deltus imprint and translated into German as Die Geisterameisen von Hulkren.
+Die Geisterameisen von Hulkren : Clark Thomas Carlton: Amazon.de: Books In 2015, the novel was acquired by HarperCollins for the Voyager imprint as Book 1 of The Antasy Series and published in December 2016.
 Book Two of the Antasy series, The Prophet of the Termite God will be released in April 2019 with a third sequel scheduled for 2021.